Thepi14/Tekton/README.md

 # Tekton

-I forgot to change de description 🔥
+I forgot to change the description 🔥

 ## Pi